 Just as important as ensuring we cover up when we spend time exposed to UV Rays is the colours with which we cover up.
 It’s true!
 Incredibly, the colours we choose for our UPF clothing aren’t just style choices, but extra preventative measures to attain maximum protection.

-Are There Other Colours I Can Wear in the Sun?
+What Other Colours I Can Wear in the Sun?

 According to a recent article by the Health Department at the University of Utah in the United States have shown that the best colours to wear to help prevent skin related cancers like melanoma are darker shades.
 Additionally, helpful are bright, vivid colours like red or neon green.
 These dark or bright colours absorb light and UV rays far better than light or pastel colours.